tommasorigon/India-SequentiaLogit/estimation_and_results.md

 f_s <- as.formula(target ~ child + area + religion + education)
 ```

 The estimation process **requires a non-negligible amount of time** to be completed.
 On standard laptop, this will need about 4-5 hours.
-We made available the [results of the MCMC chain](), which can be loaded without running the algorithm.
+We made available the [results of the MCMC chain](), which can be loaded in memory without running the following steps.

 #### 1. Usage choice